Bachelor of Naturopathy and Yogic Science

 10 shares

+If you are interested in yoga and understand the importance of yoga as well as the benefits of natural products for the body then, BYNS is the best course for you.
 Bachelor of Naturopathy and Yogic Science or BNYS is a 5-and-a-half-year undergraduate degree program in India that emphasizes naturopathy and yoga as treatment methods.
 It includes 1 year of internship after passing 12th science.
-Naturopathy is an alternative medicine system that does not use medicines to heal the disease.
-As a result, it is non-prescriptive and non-invasive.
+Naturopathy is an alternative medicine system that does not use allopathic medicines to heal the disease.
 Yoga, on the other hand, focuses on breathing, meditation, and asanas.
-Students who have graduated from BNYS can practice anywhere in India.
-If you wish to pursue this course then read on to learn more.
 This blog includes everything you need to know about the Bachelor of Naturopathy and Yogic Science, from eligibility criteria and course curriculum to top colleges in India and abroad.
+Read on to learn more!

 Why Study Bachelor of Naturopathy and Yogic Science?